ECE Apply FAQs

 - GRE scores: ECE has eliminated the GRE requirement for admission

 - TOEFL, IELTS, or Duolingo English Test scores (DET) if applicable: International students whose native language is not English are required to take the TOEFL, IELTS, or DET.
-Exceptions to TOEFL, IELTS, or DET testing may only be considered for those students who have or will be completing an undergraduate or graduate education at an institution whose primary language of instruction is English in a country where the official speaking language is English, or are permanent residents of the U.S.
+Exceptions to TOEFL, IELTS, or DET testing may only be considered for those students who have or will be completing an undergraduate or graduate education at an institution whose primary language of instruction is English, or are permanent residents of the U.S.

 - How should I submit my scores?
 Applicants should instruct ETS to send TOEFL or IELTS official scores to UCSB Institution Code 4835.
 A department code is not required.
 DET scores will be managed centrally by the Graduate Division.